Time in a Bottle

 "Time in a Bottle" is a song by singer-songwriter Jim Croce.
-He wrote the lyrics after his wife Ingrid told him she was pregnant in December 1970.
-It appeared on Croce's 1972 ABC debut album You Don't Mess Around with Jim and was featured in the 1973 ABC made-for-television movie She Lives!
-After he was killed in a plane crash in September 1973, the song was aired frequently on radio, and demand for a single release built.
-The single of "Time in a Bottle" became Croce's second and final track to reach number 1 in the United States.
+It appeared on Croce's 1972 ABC third album You Don't Mess Around with Jim and was featured in the 1973 ABC made-for-television movie She Lives!
+After Croce was killed in a plane crash in September 1973, the song was aired frequently on radio, and demand for a single release built.
+The single of "Time in a Bottle" became Croce's second and final track to reach number one in the United States.

-Production and arrangement
+Composition

+Croce wrote the lyrics after his wife Ingrid told him she was pregnant in December 1970.

 The arrangement features a harpsichord that producer Tommy West discovered had been left in the mixing studio.

 Reception

-Cash Box magazine called the song "a sweet, tender ballad filled with Croce’s magical vocal touch".
+Cash Box magazine called the song "a sweet, tender ballad filled with Croce's magical vocal touch".
+Record World called it "an instant classic and an extremely moving record."

 "Time in a Bottle" was the third posthumous Billboard number-one hit after "Sittin' on the Dock of the Bay" by Otis Redding and "Me and Bobby McGee" by Janis Joplin.

 After the single finished its two-week run at the top of the charts in early January 1974, the album You Don't Mess Around with Jim became No. 1 for five weeks.

-In 1977, Time in a Bottle was chosen as the title of a compilation album of Croce's love songs.
+In 1977 "Time in a Bottle" was used as the title of a compilation album of Croce's love songs.